alexarlindo/alexarlindo/README.md

 ---

 ### :woman_technologist: About Me :
-I'm a novice Mozambican front-end developer.
+I'm a novice Mozambican front-end developer🙃.
-- :telescope: I'm learning front-end development and intend to contribute to Open source projects.
+- :telescope: I'm learning front-end development and intend to contribute to Open source projects💜💙.
-- :seedling:bexploring content to improve my domain in CSS3.
+- :seedling: exploring content to improve my domain in CSS3🤸🏃.

-- :zap: in my free time I like to read, and solve challenges in Devchallenge-br.
+- :zap: in my free time I like to read, and solve challenges in Devchallenge-br🏅📌.

     <p>coming soon:</p>
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)